How to Use UTM Parameters to Track Email Clicks (with Examples)

 It’s easiest to track traffic when it’s between regular websites and when clicks happen in a browser.
 Anything outside of that, such as a click on a button that’s HTML but included in an email and loaded in a desktop client or an iPhone app, presents a challenge.

-By adding correct UTM links to URLs, you’re giving GA a map that tells it where the sender originates.
-The result will be a clearer picture of what email marketing campaign yields results.
+By adding UTM parameters with correct links to URLs in your marketing campaigns, you’re giving GA a map that tells it where the sender originates.
+The result will be a clearer picture of email tracking and what campaigns yield results.

 But in many cases, improper use of UTMs leads to email traffic getting into channel groups such as Referral, Other, or Direct.
 Custom channel groupings can see sessions from emails in other channel groups, too.
 The following factors contribute to this: